 M1 Finance was founded out of pure frustration by Brian Barnes.
-He (and many others) believe that most financial services are not acting with the investors interest at heart, even worse they are unnecessarily complicated and cumbersome.
-Brian researched the investment platforms that were out there but couldn't find what he was looking for
+He (and many others) believe that most financial services are not acting with the investor’s best interest at heart, even worse they are unnecessarily complicated and cumbersome.
+Brian researched the investment platforms that were out there but couldn’t find what he was looking for.

 What I was trying to do seemed relatively basic.
 I wanted to be able to pick my investments, and have recurring deposits automatically added to those allocations.
 I hated the idea of idle cash, so I wanted a platform that put all my dollars to work.
 Unfortunately, the seemingly simple solution just didn’t exist.

 So he created it–a totally free (more on that later), robo-advisor brokerage that lets investors manage their money through automated investing.

 Why is this so revolutionary?
 Well, let’s dive into the details of M1 Finance to find out.

 Why M1 Finance?

 Jonathan made a video explaining why we at ChooseFI love M1 Finance.